 18 months after the production of the first books the publisher purchased IGP:Digital Publisher and the books were all transferred to their system.
 They now have the ability to keep generating new formats from content that was tagged in IGP:FoundationXHTML over eleven years ago.

-We continue to produce LbL PDFs and transfer the content directly to the publisher's system on completion.
+We continue to produce LbL books and transfer the content directly to the publisher's system on completion.